bruceravel/demeter/documents/Artemis/_sources/logjournal.txt

 top in blue text are the main fitting statistics, including |chi|\
 :sup:`2`, |chi|\ :sup:`2`\ :sub:`v`, the R-factor, |epsilon| (k),
 |epsilon| (R), and counts of the number of independent points and the
-number of guess parameters.
+number of :guess:`guess` parameters.
 Those are followed by the details of `the happiness evaluation <fit/happiness.html>`__.
 Two lines of the fitting statistics are colored with the same color determined from the happiness and used for the Fit button and the various plotting